mayank1112/grid/README.md

 # Grid solution

-Create an app that renders a grid of 0s and 1s, and allows you to count the number of continuous blocks of 1s.
+Create an app that renders a grid of 0s and 1s, and allows you to count the number of continuous blocks of 1s using recursive function.
 You can see demo by clicking here: http://demo.mayank.uk

 ## Demo
 Link: http://demo.mayank.uk \